zipengliu/adview/README.md

 * A gene tree vs. other gene trees

-### 1.2 What VisPhy is NOT for
+### 1.2 What ADView is NOT for

 * Visual presentation of one phylogenetic tree
 * Statistical analysis of phylogenetic hypotheses
 * Rigorous analysis of branch lengths in trees (we focus on topology and taxon memberships)

-### 1.3 What VisPhy cannot deal with currently but might be able to in the future?
+### 1.3 What ADView cannot deal with currently but might be able to in the future?

 * We cannot deal with paralogs.
 If a tree contains duplicate copies of a taxon, which are identified by the same label, the pre-processor will fail.
 If they have different labels such as "A_1" and "A_2", you need to be alert that we treat them as they were orthologs: "A_1" in a tree